Minor in Education

 Designed for students with a strong interest in education and training, the minor will not necessarily lead to the student being recommended for a state teaching certificate; however, should a student decide to also pursue a teaching certificate as a component of their major—or in post-baccalaureate work— the courses required for the minor are applicable to Pennsylvania state certification.

-The following courses (EDEX 368 [WI] , EDUC 123, and EDUC 223) require stage 1-2 field experiences.
+The following courses (EDEX 368 [WI] , EDUC 123 EDUC 222 and EDUC 365) require stage 1-2 field experience.
 Students must submit current clearances and the appropriate field placement application prior to registering for those courses.
 For more information regarding stage 1-2 field placements and obtaining clearances, please click on the Field Placement Office website.

 Program Requirements